Higher Ed Leader Transforming Learning Through Technology & Innovation

 Dr. Boncuore has earned the degree of Doctor of Philosophy in Education, Professional Studies with an emphasis on academic technology; a Master of Arts in Training and Development with an emphasis on adult learning theories; and a B.S. in Journalism.
 In addition, she earned her Certificate in Teaching Online, Capella University; a Certificate in Technology and a Certificate in E-learning from Roosevelt University; she also has additional coursework toward an Executive MBA, Walden University.
 She regularly lectures and presents on Online Learning, Academic Technology, and Pedagogy at educational and professional conferences.

-Cheryl’s areas of expertise include online and distance learning, assessment, connecting pedagogy with technology, technological literacy, and creating communities of practice.
+Cheryl’s areas of expertise include online and distance learning, assessment, accreditation, connecting pedagogy with technology, curriculum development and mapping, and creating communities of practice.
 Her current research focuses on leadership, women in leadership, and developing high-potential leaders.